Strippit FC1000/3 Machine

 We used 2 Acme Electric Co.
 Catalog #T-1-81065

-.5KVA Buck/Boost 240/480 VAC to 24/48 VAC Transformers to do this.
+.5KVA Buck/Boost 240 / 480 VAC to 24 / 48 VAC Transformers to do this.

-(If this was a 230 Volt Factory Wired Machine, the Amperage requirement would Double, so we would use 2 -- 1.0 KVA Transformers instead of the 2 -- .5 KVA)
+so we would use 2 -- 1.0 KVA Transformers instead of the 2 -- .5 KVA

-Acme has Much Online Information on Using & Wiring Buck/Boost Transformer in their Online Catalog at www.acmepowerdist.com Go Check it Out!
+Acme has Much Online Information on Using & Wiring Buck/Boost Transformers in

 Before Transformers;

-AC Voltage to Servo-Transformer 486, Servo DC Buss Voltage 170, Too-High!
+AC Voltage to Servo-Transformer 486, Servo DC Buss Voltage 170Too-High!

 After Buck-Transformers was Added;

-AC Voltage to Servo-Transformer 439, Servo DC Buss Voltage 150, Perfect!
+AC Voltage to Servo-Transformer 439, Servo DC Buss Voltage 150Perfect!

 The above 3 Customer's have done Everything we told them to do to Increase Reliability,

-as noted on this Web-Page, such as;
+as noted on This Web-Page, such as;

---- Updated PWMC7 & 8 Servo Drive Boards
+---- Updated PWMC7 & PWMC8 Servo Drive Boards

---- "Retuned" PWMC7 & 8 Boards for Less Gain & Servo Stress
+---- "Retuned" PWMC7 & 8PWMC Boards for Less Gain & Servo Stress

---- Reduce X & Y Feedrate to F2000
+---- Reduce X & Y Speed by adding F2000 Feedrate to All Their Part-Programs

---- Installed Heavy-Duty Lifter Springs for Better Tool Stripping
+---- Installed Heavy-Duty Lifter Springs for Better Tool Stripping

-and they have close to ZERO Servo problems!
+and they have ZERO Servo Problems!

-If I don't Answer the Phone, it's cause I'm Out.
+If I don't Answer the Phone,

-Pretty Good Apartment Location,
+We had a Pretty Good Apartment Location Here,

 Don't you think?

-The Seine River on the Left,
+The Seine River on Left,

 and some Old Tower in the Middle.